-DataHawk is a web-based Amazon Analytics Tool that combines a Keyword Ranking Tracker, a Product Tracker, a Market and Keyword Analysis tool, and a Product Research engine.
+DataHawk is a web-based Amazon Analytics Tool that combines an Amazon Keyword Ranking Tracker, a Product Tracker, a Market, and Keyword Analysis tool, and a Product Research engine.
 This is a blog post where we share some insights on the number of Amazon sellers and their growth, including the largest ones.

 Amazon is the largest online retailer in the world and one that doesn’t show any signs of slowing down in the distant future.
 Ever since 2002, when small businesses started selling on Amazon, the online retail giant has been growing and paving its way to becoming the platform we know and love today, further helped by its launch of the Fulfillment by Amazon program in 2006.

 As Amazon dominates international reach among marketplaces, Amazon sellers today have an extraordinary opportunity to reach 1.2 billion people across 58 countries.
 Amazon helped a lot of US-based small and medium-sized businesses that sell on the platform by lending them more than $1 billion in 2017.

 More than 1 million US sellers, 300 thousands joining in 2017

 There are now more than 1 million US sellers on Amazon, 300,000 of which joined the online retail platform in 2017 to start selling their products.
 However, a very small number of all the worldwide sellers was actually capable of building a strong business.